AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS-Flow-Recycle-Report-One.md

 ![SedTank](https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Lab%20vs%20Plant%20Sed%20Tanks.JPG?raw=true)

-Figure 1: Comparison of a sedimentation tank in an AguaClara plant with a sedimentation tank in the AguaClara lab.
+Figure 1: Comparison of a sedimentation tank in an AguaClara plant and a sedimentation tank in the AguaClara lab.

 The HRS teams aim to design a tank that will yield an effluent of no more than 0.3 NTU while maintaining high upflow velocity.
 Operating at a higher upflow velocity will allow us to process more water in a given period of time, which will decrease plant operating costs.
 However, when operating at a high upflow velocity in lab, the floc blanket is unstable.
 The floc blanket is dense near the top of the recirculator, but very thin near the bottom.
 HRS: Flow Recycle hopes to remediate this issue by installing a recycle line.
 This will allow future teams to continue researching the potential viability of high upflow velocities in AguaClara plants.